PapersOfMathieuNls/clever-commit/combined.md

 Therefore, we need to expand the changeset to the left (or right) to have syntactically correct blocks.
 We do so by checking the block's beginning and ending with parentheses algorithms [@bultena1998eades].

-## Building a Metric-Based Model
+## Building a Metric-Based Model {#sec:metric-based}

 We adapted Commit-guru [@Rosen2015] for building the metric-based model.
 Commit-guru uses a list of keywords proposed by Hindle *et al.* [@Hindle2008] to classify commit in terms of _maintenance_, _feature_ or _fix_.
 Then, it uses the SZZ algorithm to find the defect-commit linked to the fix-commit.
 For each defect-commit, Commit-guru computes the following code metrics: _la_ (lines added), _ld_ (lines deleted), _nf_ (number of modified files), _ns_ (number of modified subsystems), _nd_ (number of modified directories), _en_ (distriubtion of modified code across each file), _lt_ (lines of code in each file (sum) before the commit), _ndev_ (the number of developers that modifed the files in a commit), _age_ (the average time interval between the last and current change), _exp_ (number of changes previously made by the author ), _rexp_ (experience weighted by age of files (1 / (n + 1))), _sexp_ (previous  changes made by the author in the same subsystem), _loc_ (total number of modified LOC across all files), _nuc_ (number of unique changes to the files).
 Then, a statistical model is built using the metric values of the defect-commits.
 Using linear regression, Commit-guru is able to predict whether incoming commits are _risky_ or not.

 We had to modify Commit-guru to fit the context of this study.
-First, we used information found in Ubisoft's internal project tracking system used at Ubisoft to classify the purpose of a commit (i.e., _maintenance_, _feature_ or _fix_).
+First, we used information found in Ubisoft's internal project tracking system used to classify the purpose of a commit (i.e., _maintenance_, _feature_ or _fix_).
 In other words, CLEVER only classifies a commit as a defect-commit if it is the root cause of a fix linked to a crash in the internal project tracking system.
 Using internal pre-commit hooks, Ubisoft developers must link every commit to a given task #ID.
 If the task #ID entered by the developer matches a bug or crash report within the project tracking system, then we perform the SCM blame/annotate function on all the modified lines of code for their corresponding files on the fix-commit's parents.
 This returns the commits that previously modified these lines of code, and are flagged as defect-commits.
 Another modification consists of the actual classification algorithm.
 We did not use linear regression but instead the random forest algorithm.
 The random forest algorithm turned out to be more effective as described in Section \ref{sec:result}.
 Finally, we had to rewrite Commit-guru in GoLang for performance and internal reasons.

 ## Comparing Code Blocks  {#sec:online}

 Each time a developer makes a commit, CLEVER intercepts it using a pre-commit hook and classifies it as _risky_ or not.
-If the commit is classified as _risky_ by the metric-based classifier, then, we extract the corresponding code block (in a similar way as in the previous phase), and compars it to the code blocks of historical defect-commits.
+If the commit is classified as _risky_ by the metric-based classifier, then, we extract the corresponding code block (in a similar way as in the previous phase), and compare it to the code blocks of historical defect-commits.
 If there is a match, then the new commit is deemed to be risky.
-A threshold $S$ is used to assess the extent beyond which two commits are considered similar.
+A threshold $\alpha$ is used to assess the extent beyond which two commits are considered similar.

 To compare the extracted blocks to the ones in the database, we resort to clone detection techniques, more specifically, text-based clone detection techniques.
 This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
 In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005],  we chose the NICAD clone detector because it is freely available and has shown to perform well [@Cordy2011].